Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

-At the southern entrance to the Old Town, you will be greeted by the 90-meter-high Baroque facade of the Royal Castle, which was home to Polish monarchs for hundreds of years.
-The castle has survived a full seven centuries of history, during which it was destroyed twice, once by the Swedes in the middle of the 17th century, and the second time by the Germans during World War II.
+At the southern entrance to the Old Town, you will be greeted by the 90-meter-high Baroque facade of the Royal Castle, home to Polish monarchs for hundreds of years.
+The castle has survived a whole seven centuries of history, during which it was destroyed twice, once by the Swedes in the middle of the 17th century and the second time by the Germans during World War II.

-After the last reconstruction in the 1980s, the castle was turned into a museum, where you will have the opportunity to see the private apartments of King Sigismund II August and visit the Parliament building.
+After the last reconstruction in the 1980s, the castle was turned into a museum, where visitors can see the private apartments of King Sigismund II August and the Parliament building.

-In the Royal Castle, you can also see a collection of paintings from the 16th and 17th centuries, including works by well-known artists such as Rembrandt, Van Dyck, Joos van Cleve, and Gainsborough.
+The Royal Castle also houses a collection of paintings from the 16th and 17th centuries, including works by well-known artists such as Rembrandt, Van Dyck, Joos van Cleve, and Gainsborough.

 The Castle Square